pragmaticLearner/ad-insights-platform/README.md

 # Ad insights platform

-Project to create ad insights for particular user needs.
+Ongoing full stack project to create ad insights for particular user needs.
 Built with Spring boot 3 + React with Vite, PostgreSQL for the database and docker for containerization.

 ## Frontend - React + Vite